-To further validate the recognition of PsyCap and a positive and considered note focus groups proposed,
+To further validate the recognition of PsyCap and a positive and considered note focus public servants need to be resilient and adaptable to change.

 'we have to be responsive.
 We are, as public servants required to go where the function goes, so there's a level of that accepted and it's important to understand that as an individual, but it is also important to understand the personal impact on the individual' (ExecB001).